 Airborne Electronic Attack Radio Frequency (RF) Systems Engineer

-Job Summary: Participate in system engineering aspects of the development of next-generation airborne electronic attack systems, with particular emphasis of the RF aspects of these systems.
+Job Summary: Participate in radio frequency (RF) system engineering aspects of the development of next-generation airborne electronic attack systems.

-- Provide radio frequency (RF) systems engineering expertise and develop system requirements for next-generation electronic warfare subsystems and components for Air Force and Navy offensive and defensive electronic attack systems.
+- Provide RF systems engineering expertise and develop system requirements for next-generation electronic warfare subsystems and components for Air Force and Navy offensive and defensive electronic attack systems.
 Key subsystems include transmit and receive antennas, high power RF amplifiers, electronic support measures receivers, and waveform generators.
 (30%)

-- Work with Government and Industry partners in the development of new technologies and new system concepts.
+- Work with Government and Industry partners in the development of next-generation jamming systems.
 Support trade studies that analyze and compare airborne electronic attack system concepts and technology alternatives in terms of effectiveness, cost, and risk.
 Support the use of models and simulations to quantify the effectiveness of electronic attack systems against RF and IR threats in operational environments.
 (30%)

 - Perform threat vulnerability analysis and threat characterization in support of electronic warfare system development and operational use of electronic warfare platforms and systems.
 (20%)

 - Participate in all aspects of open-air testing of electronic attack systems against RF and IR threats.
 This includes pre-test planning and analysis, on-site participation in testing, post-test analysis, and documentation and reporting.
 (20%)

 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.